arlyon/f-ck/prd/initial-design.md

         Percentage of users who save their merge configuration for reuse.

+9. Architectural Strategy

+Following a detailed analysis of incremental computation models and Rust query engines, the project will adopt Pattern B: The Salsa-Wrapped Execution Approach.

+This architecture uses the Salsa framework to manage the execution of our core query engine (built with Polars/DataFusion).
+Salsa, a demand-driven incremental computation framework, will act as the "brains" of the engine, tracking dependencies between data sources and the final query result.

+Why this approach?
+This pattern is ideal for our interactive, user-driven application.
+It allows us to:

+    Use Familiar, Powerful APIs: We can leverage the highly expressive and ergonomic DataFrame and SQL APIs from Polars and DataFusion to define our complex merging logic.

+    Automate Caching and Invalidation: Salsa automatically handles the complexity of tracking which data has changed and what needs to be recomputed, simplifying development.

+    Achieve High Interactivity: When a user changes a source file or a mapping rule, only the parts of the computation that are directly affected will be re-run.
+Unchanged data and intermediate results will be reused from Salsa's cache, making the UI feel extremely responsive.

+In practice, this means when a user updates a single CSV file, only the initial parsing of that file is re-executed.
+The final merge query will then run again, but it will use the new data for the changed file and the cached, already-processed data for all other files, providing the performance of an incremental system with the development model of a traditional query engine.
-9. Open Questions / Future Considerations
+10. Open Questions / Future Considerations

-    Address Normalization: Future versions should include specialized logic for normalizing and merging physical addresses, which often have typos and formatting inconsistencies.
+    Address Normalization: Future versions should include specialized logic for normalizing and merging physical addresses.

     Additional Data Sources: Plan for integration with data sources beyond file uploads (e.g., direct connections to PostgreSQL, Salesforce, Google Sheets).

-    Performance Benchmarking: What are the specific performance targets for the initial scan and real-time preview updates on benchmark datasets?
+    Performance Benchmarking: Define specific performance targets for the initial scan and real-time preview updates on benchmark datasets.